toronto blue jays players most home runs in 2006 to 2007

 Between the 2006 and 2007 seasons, Troy Glaus crushed the most home runs for the Blue Jays, with 58 homers.

-Francisco Lindor has a .268 batting average with 175 hits, 31 homers, 87 RBIs and 120 runs scored in 162 games in his last 162 games.
+Francisco Lindor has a batting average of .268 with 175 hits, 31 homers, 87 RBIs and 120 runs scored in 162 games in his last 162 games.

 Between April 10, 1983 and April 30, 2024, Barry Bonds had the most walks, with 2,558 bases on balls.